brycebudd/cert-manager/docs/vault-secret-configuration.md

 # Vault Secret Configuration
-This guide describes how to configure vault secrets engine for storing workload secrets and  certificates.

 # Enable the Secret Engine for Workload
 The remainder of this guide assumes you are logged into an existing vault cluster via the Vault CLI.
 You can find instructions [here](./vault-cluster-setup.md#login-to-vault).